 Sometimes, patients come into our office without a clear understanding of the difference between a general dentist and an orthodontist.
 To clarify, an orthodontist is a dentist first.
-We first graduated from dental school.
-We then went on to specialize in orthodontics.
-The specialization is typically a 2-3 year residency program that follows dental school.
+All orthodontists first graduated from dental school.
+They then went on to specialize in orthodontics.
+The specialization typically involves a 2-3 year residency program that follows dental school.
 To summarize, we specialize in problems involving jaw or tooth positioning.
-This includes underbites, overbites, missing, crowded, extra or misaligned teeth, and other aesthetic or structural issues.
-We treat the most difficult aspects of orthodontics.
-With experience, we become very well-versed in what we are doing.
+This includes under bites, overbites, missing teeth, crowded teeth, extra teeth or misaligned teeth.
+We also help improve and correct other aesthetic or structural issues.
+We treat the most difficult aspects of orthodontics and with over 50 years of combined experience, we have become very well-versed in what we are doing.

-- We specialize in correcting problems involving jaw and tooth positioning.
+- We specialize in correcting problems involving jaw correction and proper positioning of the teeth.

 The probability of successful treatment and definitive impact is higher with a younger patient than with an older one.
 Age should not be the only determinant, however.
 It is never too early to schedule your child’s first orthodontic consultation.
 Orthodontists are often the first line of defense in identifying overlooked issues like tongue dysfunction and breathing problems.
 Early detection and treatment of these issues is vital.
 We therefore encourage patients with complaints to visit an orthodontist, regardless of age.

-- Children should be examined by age seven, or sooner if necessary.
+- According to the AAO, children should be examined by age seven, or sooner if necessary.